 - Retrieve your data from your cloud servers.
 Log into your virtual (or Bare Metal) servers and transfer your data to an on-premises or alternative location.
 If you need help extracting a virtual machine or data, request a for-pay Service Task and we'll deliver it to you.

 - Delete your running, stopped, and archived servers.
 While we will delete these resources for you upon successful verification of your account closure request, there could be time in between when you're still incurring costs.
 To prevent that, use the API or Control Portal to clean up your servers.

 - Delete services with an hourly/monthly charge.
 Like mentioned above, there may be a few hours or days between your initial request to close an account, and verification of that user.
-To avoid accruing any charges during that period, remove any for-pay services such as: virtual networks, public IP addresses, site to site VPNs, load balancer pools, Object Storage buckets, and AppFog applications.
+To avoid accruing any charges during that period, remove any for-pay services such as: virtual networks, public IP addresses, site to site VPNs, load balancer pools and Object Storage buckets.